Skip to content

 1. NODE_ENV is set to development (if not already set)

-3. Additional env vars from environments.stag.env are set
+3. Additional env vars from env are set (overwriting any previous values)

-4. Secrets from environments.stag.secrets are loaded and set as env vars
+5. Secrets from secrets are loaded and set as env vars

 When running in Cloud Run, NODE_ENV defaults to production instead.
 In both cases, an explicit NODE_ENV (from the shell or from env config) takes precedence.